Pilot's Handbook of Aeronautical Knowledge

 Flight through a restricted area should not be accomplished unless the pilot has received prior authorization from the controlling agency.

-A warning area is airspace of defined dimensions established over either domestic or international waters for the purpose of separating military from civilian aircraft.
+A warning area is airspace of defined dimensions established from three nautical miles outward from the coast of the U.S..

 Flight through a Military Operations Area (MOA) is permitted anytime, but caution should be exercised because of military activity.